UNITED STATES

 Description of the Business

 Nkarta, Inc. ("Nkarta" or the "Company") was incorporated in the State of Delaware in July 2015.
-The Company is a biopharmaceutical company developing engineered natural killer ("NK") cell therapies.
-The Company is focused on leveraging the natural potent power of NK cells to identify and kill abnormal cells and recruit adaptive immune effectors to generate therapeutic responses that are specific and durable.
-Nkarta is combining its NK expansion platform technology with proprietary cell engineering technologies to generate an abundant supply of NK cells, engineer enhanced NK cell recognition of therapeutic targets, and improve persistence for sustained activity in the body for the treatment of cancer and autoimmune disease.
-Nkarta’s goal is to develop off-the-shelf NK cell therapy product candidates to improve outcomes for patients.
+The Company is a biopharmaceutical company developing engineered natural killer ("NK") cell therapies to treat autoimmune disease and other diseases.
+The Company is focused on leveraging the natural potent power of NK cells to identify and kill abnormal cells and recruit adaptive immune effectors to generate responses that are specific and durable.
+Nkarta is combining its NK-cell expansion platform technology with proprietary cell engineering technologies to generate an abundant supply of NK cells, engineer enhanced NK-cell recognition of therapeutic targets, and improve persistence for sustained activity in the body.
+Nkarta’s goal is to develop off-the-shelf NK-cell therapy product candidates to improve outcomes for patients.
 The Company’s operations are based in South San Francisco, California, and it operates in

 Liquidity and Management Plans

 The accompanying unaudited condensed financial statements have been prepared assuming that the Company will continue as a going concern.
-However, since inception, the Company has devoted substantially all of its efforts to organizing and staffing, business planning, raising capital, conducting preclinical studies and initiating clinical studies, and has not realized substantial revenues from its planned principal operations.
-In addition, the Company has a limited operating history, has incurred operating losses since inception and expects that it will continue to incur net losses into the foreseeable future as it continues its research and development activities.
-As of September 30, 2023, the Company had an accumulated deficit of $
+Since inception, the Company has devoted substantially all of its efforts to organizing and staffing, business planning, raising capital, conducting preclinical studies and initiating clinical studies, and has not realized substantial revenues from its planned principal operations.
+In addition, the Company has incurred operating losses since inception and expects that it will continue to incur net losses into the foreseeable future as it continues its research and development activities.
+As of September 30, 2024, the Company had an accumulated deficit of $

 Management plans to continue to incur substantial costs in order to conduct research and development activities for which additional capital will be needed.
-The Company intends to raise such capital through debt or equity financings or other arrangements to fund operations.
+The Company intends to raise such capital through debt or equity financings or other arrangements, as it has primarily done to date to fund its operations.
 Management believes that the Company’s current cash, cash equivalents, restricted cash and investments will provide sufficient funds to enable the Company to meet its obligations for at least twelve months from the filing date of this report.

 2. Basis of Presentation and Significant Accounting Policies